gcharters/coffee/README.md

 ## Conclusion

-Thanks for trying the Open Liberty Materclass.
-If you're interested in finding out more, please visit http://openliberty.io, and for more hands-on esperience, why not try the Open Liberty Guides - http://openliberty.io/guides.
+Thanks for trying the Open Liberty Masterclass.
+If you're interested in finding out more, please visit http://openliberty.io, and for more hands-on experience, why not try the Open Liberty Guides - http://openliberty.io/guides.